 It wasn’t until my final year of high school that I really tried anything arty.
 My family had moved to KwaZulu-Natal and my new school wouldn’t allow me to take only science-based subjects, so I tried art for the first time ever… and ended up

 getting a distinction.
-But my love of science and animals prevailed and I pursued biological sciences at university, majoring in Zoology and Entomology (BSc Hons), which led to a PhD in evolutionary ecology (on bird colouration) in Sweden.
+But my love of science and animals prevailed and I pursued biological sciences at university, majoring in Zoology and Entomology (BSc Hons), which led to a PhD in evolutionary ecology in Sweden.

-The next stop was Australia where I was an academic researcher for 12 years, working with the incredibly colourful and endangered Gouldian finch.
+The next stop was Australia where I was an academic researcher for 12 years.
 Although I loved my academic work my creative side was ever-present and in my spare time I tried various creative courses, ranging from painting, ceramics and sculpture to metal welding.

 During one of these creative bursts, I tried mosaics at a local Saturday morning class… and I caught the bug!

-Around this time fate chose another path for me and I was diagnosed with a brain tumour and advised to discontinue with a stressful academic career.
-Although it was hard to leave Australia, I returned to South Africa for treatment (bringing with me my self-appointed best friend, Jade, who I had found as an abandoned puppy on an outback road when I first arrived in Australia).
+Around this time fate chose another path for me and I was diagnosed with an inoperable brain tumour and advised to discontinue with a stressful academic career.
+Although it was hard to leave Australia, I returned to South Africa to be with my family.

 To keep me busy and distracted during the gruelling medical treatments I decided to take up mosaicing.
 I started with the traditional mosaic tiles but very soon began experimenting with different techniques and materials, trying to find my own unique style.
 Indeed, experimentation has been, and continues to be, a fundamental part of my development as an artist, and I am continuously developing new techniques, approaches and materials to remain fresh and innovative.